robbeverhelst/observation-js/README.md

 - ✅ **Custom Error Handling**: Throws detailed, custom errors to simplify debugging.
 - ✅ **Multi-language Support**: Easily fetch API responses in different languages.
 - ✅ **Powered by Bun**: Built and tested with the modern [Bun](https://bun.sh/) runtime.

-For a detailed list of implemented API endpoints, please see the [FEATURES.md](./FEATURES.md) file.

 ## Installation